fqantonio/GoingInductive/README.md

 Should you, as a teacher of science and tech, **move to an inductive strategy**, for the design of the learning activities, that you prepare and organize, even if you include bLearning?
 In overall, the **answer is yes**, but with some crucial remarks.
 If you decide to do it, there will be consequences for the students, different for different categories, that need to be **accommodated**.
 The question addressed here has also consequences all of the stakeholders in the learning process: students, teachers, policy makers and school management.
 The sequence starts in the exploratory data analysis (EDA), includes the inference treatment effect, regression analysis and a regression discontinuity design, and ends with the results and conclusions and some remarks about the findings and future research.

 **Keywords**
-Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flux; Concept Maps; Statistical Non-parametric Inference; Quantitative and Qualitative analysis.
+Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flux; Concept Maps; Statistical Non-parametric Inference; Quantitative and Qualitative analysis; academic results; learning transfer; behavior; lab practice;

 # INTRODUCTION